bmp-dot/test/index.rst

 ++++++++++

--  Replace ``<ec2-ip-address>`` with the IP address from the previoues step to get a role name. **Copy the response to a text file** as you will need the role name for the next attack
+-  Replace ``<ec2-ip-address>`` with the IP address from the previoues step to get a role name.
+.. note:: **Copy the response to a text file** as you will need the role name for the next attack

 .. code:: bash